Most Talked-About Controversies Linked to Paris Hilton

 On October 9, 2020, Paris Hilton held a rally outside Provo Canyon School in Utah to protest alleged abuse at the school and other programs for troubled teens.

-February 8, 2021: Testimony Before Utah State Legislature
+February 8, 2021: Testimony before the Utah State Legislature

-On February 8, 2021, Paris Hilton testified before the Utah State Legislature in support of a bill to increase government oversight of youth residential treatment centers, sharing her experiences of abuse at Provo Canyon School.
+On February 8, 2021, Paris Hilton testified before the Utah State Legislature in support of a measure requiring more oversight of youth residential treatment centers, recounting her experiences of abuse at Provo Canyon School.

 In 2022, Paris Hilton appeared before the United States House Committee on Ways and Means to testify on behalf of measures to improve child welfare in the United States.

-2023: Support for Stop Institutional Child Abuse Act
+2023: Backing of the Stop Institutional Child Abuse Act

-In 2023, Paris Hilton supported the Stop Institutional Child Abuse Act, which aims to provide greater oversight and data transparency for institutional youth treatment programs.
+In 2023, Paris Hilton joined members of Congress in supporting the Stop Institutional Child Abuse Act, which aims to improve oversight and transparency for youth treatment programs.
+The bill was signed into law by President Joe Biden.